How to Install & Use Chromium OS on Raspberry Pi? (FydeOS)

 Differences between Chrome OS vs Chromium OS

-As a whole, Chrome OS is the system distributed by Google directly in their Chromebooks, while Chromium OS is the open-source edition, with code available to anyone, and that can be installed on other devices, like a Raspberry Pi.
+Chrome OS is the system distributed by Google directly in their Chromebooks.
+Chromium OS is the open-source edition, with code available to anyone, that can be installed on other devices, like a Raspberry Pi.

-As for Google Chrome and Chromium browsers, there are two versions of this operating system: Chrome OS and Chromium OS.
+As for Google Chrome and Chromium browsers, this operating system has two versions: Chrome OS and Chromium OS.

-Google Chrome OS in the product that Google install on Chromebooks (for information, Chromebook is the brand of computers that run Chrome OS, often cheaper and less powerful models than the Windows version, here are some examples on Amazon).
+Google Chrome OS in the product that Google installs on Chromebooks (for information, Chromebook is the brand of computers that run Chrome OS, often cheaper and less powerful models than the Windows version, here is an example on Amazon).

 It's a free PDF guide containing every Raspberry Pi Linux command you should know!